Sonar, Sanar y Soñar" - Klang, Heilung und Träume

-Gongs, drums, mantras, overtone singing, and breathing techniques — many cultures across the world have long used sound and voice in rituals and healing.
-Healing through vibration is one of the oldest practices in human history.
-Even today, our bodies, hearts, and brains remain deeply responsive to sound.
-The project module “Sonar, Sanar y Soñar” – Sound, Healing and Dreaming in the Summer Semester 2025 unfolded as a journey into these connections, moving between personal perception and the acoustic environments around us, as well as through the rhythm of healing institutions.
+Gongs, drums, mantras, overtone singing, and breathing techniques – cultures around the world have long used sound and voice in rituals and healing practices.
+Healing through vibration is among the oldest practices in human history.
+Even today, the body, heart, and brain respond immediately to sound.

-Our explorations also reached into medical and scientific contexts.
-During a visit to the Weimar Klinikum cardiology department, we reflected on the intimate connection between rhythm, vibration, and healing in clinical practice.
-On 27 May, the renowned neuroscientist Wolf Singer visited the Faculty of Art and Design.
-In his talk “Oscillations, Waves, and Interferences as the Lingua Franca of the Cerebral Cortex”, Singer described how brain activity is structured through rhythmic oscillations and wave-like interferences.
-Contrasting these with the digital, hierarchical logics of artificial neural networks and large language models, he highlighted the brain’s analog, highly dynamic processing — a system that may inspire new, more efficient forms of artificial intelligence.
-His interdisciplinary perspective bridged neuroscience, informatics, and sound, opening new ways of thinking about rhythm, cognition, and healing.
+Our explorations also led us into medical and scientific contexts.
+During a visit to the cardiology department of the Weimar Clinic, we reflected on the close relationship between rhythm, vibration, and healing in clinical practice.
+On May 27, the renowned neuroscientist Wolf Singer visited the Faculty of Art and Design.
+In his lecture, “Oscillations, Waves and Interferences as a Lingua Franca of the Cerebral Cortex,” he described how brain activity is structured through rhythmic oscillations and wave-like interferences.
+In contrast, he discussed the digital, hierarchical logic of artificial neural networks and so-called large language models, emphasizing that the brain operates in an analog, highly dynamic manner — a system that may inspire the development of new, more efficient forms of artificial intelligence.
+His interdisciplinary approach connected neuroscience, computer science, and sound, opening new perspectives on rhythm, cognition, and healing.

-The project module culminated in the Mini Sound Festival, where students presented their works in close connection with the specialist module “Hearing is touching at a distance”.
-Across practical exercises, excursions, and conversations, the semester became a weaving of inner and outer listening, asking what role sound might play in shaping spaces of well-being — and what dreams of healing worlds might be imagined.
+The project module concluded with the Mini Sound Festival, where students presented their works in close dialogue with the course module “Hearing is touching at a distance.”
+Through practical exercises, excursions, and conversations, a fabric of inner and outer listening emerged — raising the question of what role sound can play in shaping spaces of well-being, and what dreams of healing worlds might be imagined within it.

 MiniSound Festival Documentation